 Instructions

-- In a large pan, saute the diced onion in water or vegetable broth for 10 minutes or until translucent.
+- In a large pan, saute the diced onion for 10 minutes or until it's soft and translucent.

-- Add the minced garlic, turmeric powder, and thai yellow paste to the pan.
+- Add the minced garlic, turmeric powder, and yellow curry paste to the pan.
 Stir and saute for 1-2 minutes or until fragrant.

 - Add the rinsed and drained red lentils, cauliflower florets (plus the chopped up green leaves and stem) coconut milk, and vegetable broth.
 Bring it to a low simmer and then reduce the heat to medium-low and let it cook for 25 minutes, stirring occasionally.